isomerpages/moe-rafflesgirlssch/_programmes/Raffles Academy 2,0.md

 \-           Apply critical and creative thinking to solve problems and communicate the ideas effectively

 \-           Demonstrate passion to learn more advanced content in a self-driven manner and attributes relevant for scientific inquiry

+Outline:

+\-           Cell Biology

+\-           Genetic Inheritance

+\-           Molecular Genetics

+\-           Gene Regulation

+\-           Cancer Biology

+\-            Biological Evolution

+Assessment:

+\-             Participate and present in class

+\-             Take a class quiz

+Further Requirement: Be prepared to stay beyond 3:30pm on some Wednesdays for this coursework module.

+**Subject:  History**<br>
+**Title:   Advanced Historical Case Studies (1870-1970) Overcoming Colonialism in Southeast Asia**<br>
+**Code:   CM007 (Y3, Semesters 1 & 2) (Y4, Semester 3)**

+Duration & Prerequisite:

+·         Y3s can take CM007 in Semesters 1 and 2; it is a two semester-long module

+·         Y4s without other RA commitments and who have not taken CM007 can take CM007 in Semester 3

+·         A strong grasp of historical concepts and a strong background in History